-Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can clean it by draining thinned bleach through the tube to flush the line.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can freshen it by pouring watered-down bleach through the tube to flush the line.
 Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from AZ Air Conditioning and Heating can make your equipment more efficient and help it last longer.
 We also have handy service agreements, so you won’t forget to book your annual maintenance!